UPDATE 2020: This post has been updated to reflect the increased benefit period of Paid Family Leave (PFL).

 3) Your baby is now 6 or 8 weeks: Now it’s time to bond

-Once you’ve completed your 10 or 12 weeks of PDL (4 weeks before birth + 6/8 weeks after birth) – or more importantly, when your doctor has certified you no longer disabled by your pregnancy or childbirth – the clock gets reset with an additional 12 weeks of unpaid, job-protected leave under the California Family Rights Act (CFRA) to bond with your baby.
-In order to be eligible for CFRA, you must meet ALL of these requirements:
+Once you’ve completed your 10 or 12 weeks of PDL (4 weeks before birth + 6/8 weeks after birth) – or more importantly, when your doctor has certified you no longer disabled by your pregnancy or childbirth – the clock gets reset with an additional 12 weeks of unpaid, job-protected leave under the California Family Rights Act (CFRA) or the New Parent Leave Act (NPLA) to bond with your baby.
+In order to be eligible for CFRA or NPLA, you must meet ALL of these requirements:

-- Your employer employs at least 20 people within a 75-mile radius of your worksite
+- Your employer employs at least 50 or more employees within a 75-mile radius of your worksite (for CFRA) or 20-49 people within a 75-mile radius of your worksite (for NPLA).

-During CFRA, you will be paid partial wage replacement through Paid Family Leave (PFL) at the same rate as your SDI, but here’s the kicker…only for 6 weeks.
-This means that while you have 12-weeks of job protection under CFRA, you’ll get partial pay for only 6 of those weeks.
+During CFRA or NPLA, you will be paid partial wage replacement through Paid Family Leave (PFL) at the same rate as your SDI, but here’s the kicker…only for 8 weeks.
+This means that while you have 12-weeks of job protection under CFRA or NPLA, you’ll get partial pay for only 8 of those weeks.
 Bummer.
-The remaining 6 weeks are unpaid, but you can apply any unused vacation or PTO time to offset being unpaid for the remainder of your leave.
-Also, you don’t need to take your 6 weeks of PFL all at once.
+The remaining 4 weeks are unpaid, but you can apply any unused vacation or PTO time to offset being unpaid for the remainder of your leave.
+Also, you don’t need to take your 8 weeks of PFL all at once.
 You can break it up and take it in hourly or daily increments if you want.
-However, do note that CFRA stipulates that the minimum duration of CFRA leave is 2 weeks, or unless otherwise approved by your employer.
+However, do note that CFRA and NPLA stipulate that the minimum duration of leave is 2 weeks, or unless otherwise approved by your employer.

 4) Your maternity leave has ended and you’re back at work

 Okay, what I’m about to say next is important!
-Your “return to work” (RTW) date is determined by when your CFRA ends.
+Your “return to work” (RTW) date is determined by when your CFRA or NPLA ends.

 Example 1: Anna starts her maternity leave at 36 weeks, has her baby vaginally on June 12, and has no complication after birth.
 Here’s what her timeline and return to work date would look like: